alexdon256/CinemaSearch/README.md

 1. Test changes on a development server
 2. Update documentation for any new features
 3. Ensure backward compatibility
-4. Follow Clear Linux best practices
+4. Follow Arch Linux best practices

 ## License